c4rl3x/aws-lambda-email-forwarder/README.md

 An AWS Lambda function that listens to SES events and forwards messages to other email addresses.

 AWS services used:
-  > AWS Lambda
+  * AWS Lambda
-  > AWS Simple Email Service
+  * AWS Simple Email Service
-  > AWS Simple Storage Service
+  * AWS Simple Storage Service
-  > AWS Cloudwatch
+  * AWS Cloudwatch
+  * AWS Cloudformation